 Keiki are treasured in Hawaiian culture, and the resort has a variety of themed activities, from Hawaiian cultural (hula) and crafting to theme-day activities.
 Gingerbread house and ornament making, cookie decorating and of course Santa’s arrival by outrigger canoe (shared virtually) on Christmas Eve ensures they won’t miss a thing over the holidays.

-Snuggle up every evening over the holidays and give generously to the Tree of Hope (donations support Maui Food Bank’s Aloha Backpack Buddies program).
+Snuggle up for movie nights every evening over the holidays, and give generously to the Tree of Hope (donations support Maui Food Bank’s Aloha Backpack Buddies program).
 On Fridays, shop the Made on Maui marketplace in the lobby for local artisan gifts.
 Pacific Dream Photography, experts at turning moments into lasting memories, will be on hand to capture your family’s candid shots, formal portraits or artistic interpretations (Tip: a perfect family picture spot is in front of the huge, elaborately decorated Christmas tree, touted as one of the largest in the state.)